 The AppleCare Protection Plan is essentially an extended warranty you can buy for a new Mac.
 Normally, Apple offers a 1-year limited warranty on its computers, including 90 days of telephone support.
 AppleCare extends the warranty (and the telephone support) to a full 3 years.
-AppleCare also gives you a bootable CD or DVD with TechTool Deluxe (a stripped-down version of TechTool Pro).
+Previously, AppleCare also included a bootable CD or DVD with TechTool Deluxe (a stripped-down version of TechTool Pro), but that's no longer true.

 Depending on which equipment you purchase, AppleCare can cover peripherals (such as displays and AirPort base stations), and for desktop Macs, it even includes onsite service in most areas.

 The cost for AppleCare depends on your hardware; it ranges from \$149 (for a Mac mini) to \$349 (for a laptop).

 I can't emphasize strongly enough what a great idea AppleCare is.
 During one recent year, my mother, my wife, and I all had faulty iMac logic boards replaced-at no additional cost-thanks to AppleCare; without it, the machines would have been out of warranty and we would have spent many hundreds of dollars for the repairs.
-It's especially useful (though more expensive) for laptops, which tend to be more troubleprone than desktop computers.
+It's especially useful (though more expensive) for laptops, which tend to be more trouble-prone than desktop computers.
 If you don't live close to an Apple Store or an authorized repair center, Apple will send you a prepaid shipping container in which to return your laptop for repair.